developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 &#49;&#49;.
 From the Scanner selection screen, **select the desired scanner** or imager. **Tap BACK** to return to the Input Plug-in screen.
 <img style="height:350px" src="11_select_input.png"/>
 **Note: Lists such as the one above display only devices that are present on (or connected to) the unit being configured**.
+For related information, see **Scanner Selection** section.
 <br>

 &#49;&#50;.
 From the Decoders screen (accessible from the Input Plug-in screen), **select only the decoders required by the application** to optimize scanning performance. **Tap BACK** to return to the Input Plug-in screen.